akashgit20/AI-based-proctoring-system/README.md

 - **YOLOv8 Object Detection**: Detects unauthorized objects in the exam environment.
 - **Real-Time Monitoring**: Continuously processes webcam footage.

-## How It Works
+## 🎯 How It Works
-Uses OpenCV's Haar Cascade for face detection (avoids dlib dependency).
+- Uses OpenCV's Haar Cascade for face detection (avoids dlib dependency).
-Uses YOLOv8 for real-time object detection.
+- Uses YOLOv8 for real-time object detection.
-If multiple faces are detected, an alert is displayed.
+- If multiple faces are detected, an alert is displayed.
-If the student looks away, an alert is shown.
+- If the student looks away, an alert is shown.

+## 🔥 Future Enhancements
+- Improve gaze tracking accuracy.
+- Add head pose estimation.
+- Store violations in a log file.